ED files case in Rs 200 cr duping of ex-Ranbaxy promoter's wife | english.lokmat.com

 According to sources in ED, this case of duping had surfaced in June during an ongoing investigation of a money laundering case against the Singh brothers.

-"During the scrutiny of bank accounts, details connected with Shivinder Singh surfaced.
-ED found a suspicious transaction of Rs 50 crore to a Hongkong based account.
-When ED official's asked for the details about this transaction Aditi Singh was unable to give any satisfactory explanation about the Rs 50 crore transaction," the sources said.
+Investigations confirmed that something was amiss and the transactional data was not convincing.
+Further investigations led to unraveling the fact that the conman Sukesh Chandrashekar was at work.

-"When ED officials grilled them then they came to know that this was the last payment to conman Chandrashekar who had posed as a government official and wanted to help the Singh brothers get bail and come out of jail.
-Aditi Singh revealed that they had paid Rs 50 crore through banking channels and it was the last installment of Rs 200 crore," they added.
+Investigations into the calls revealed that they were not genuine and the conman had collected money in cash through Ramdani brothers in cash and also got amounts transferred to foreign jurisdictions, the sources said."
+"When ED started tracking the calls then it was revealed that these phone calls were spoofed ones," they said.
+Conman Chandrashekar who had posed as a government official and wanted to help the Singh brothers get bail and come out of jail.

-The sources said that Singhs had paid Rs 150 crore cash in three tranches to Deepak and Pradeep.
+The sources said that Aditi Singh had paid Rs 150 crore cash in numerous tranches to Deepak and Pradeep.
 "All the cash payment was made in Delhi," they said.

-ED sources said that after duping Aditi Singh, Chandrasekar and his associates tried the same trick on Japna Singh, wife of Malvinder Singh.

-"When ED started tracking the calls then it was revealed that these phone calls were spoofed ones," they said.

 ED sources said that Chandrashekar is the mastermind and had spoofed the Ministry's landline numbers using software to make the victim believe the call came from the Ministry.